 This often happens due to the fact that products:

 We’re going to share the core steps when you build a website.
 They shouldn’t be ignored and would help to avoid typical failures when you build your excellent idea.

 1) Discovery Phase

-The Discovery Phase is an initial stage of product development that helps to prevent a marketplace from failing.
+The Discovery Phase is an initial stage of product development that helps to prevent a marketplace website from failing.

 Discovery Phase helps to figure out:

 - The problem to solve: a website that you start to build must solve a real problem.
 There should be a need for your service when you build an online marketplace.